abhinav-nath/all-about-kafka/code/simple-producer-and-consumer/kafka-consumer-analysis.md

 ConsumerA - key: [apple] value: [this is message #9] partition: [1] offset: [9]
 ```

-> **Observation**: There are 2 partitions and one consumer.
+> **Observation**: There are two partitions and one consumer.
 > All the messages have the same partitioning key as `apple` so all the messages go to only one of the two partitions (in this case to partition 1).
 > And since there is only one consumer, the partition is assigned to ConsumerA and hence ConsumerA receives all the messages.

-## Case 3 : One Partition and Two Consumers in One Consumer Group
+## Case 3 : One Partition, Two Consumers in Same Consumer Group
 Create a new topic - **TestTopic3** with **1 partition**:

 ![](./images/create-topic-in-kafdrop_2.png "Create a topic with two partitions")